shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/add-a-microsoft-outlook-versatile-creative.md

 > [!TIP]
 > What's New?
 >
 > You no longer need to update pixels via the custom template.
-You can now use the standard Third-Party Impression Trackers feature to add pixels (see [Step 4.
-Attach third-party tracking pixels (optional)](#step-4-attach-third-party-tracking-pixels-optional)).
+You can now use the standard Third-Party Impression Trackers feature to add pixels (see [Step 4](#step-4-attach-third-party-tracking-pixels-optional)).
 This change will allow for AppNexus macros to serve on impression trackers.
 > [!WARNING]
 > This ad format will be deprecated in January 2016.
 Plan your campaigns accordingly.